nisala1997/nisala1997/README.md

 ### I'm Nisala Nimesh
 #### Graphic Design
-I'm iduranga Bandara from Srilanka, and I study Programming languages at university.I really enjoy learning languages and frameworks like to react and react native, as well as working in WordPress.You can check my Youtube account https://www.youtube.com/@nisalanimesh7529.
+I'm Viduranga Bandara from Srilanka, and I study Programming languages at university.I really enjoy learning languages and frameworks like to react and react native, as well as working in WordPress.You can check my Youtube account https://www.youtube.com/@nisalanimesh7529.
 I did this project just for fun.

 ## Skills and Experience
 Python / JS / HTML / CSS / C and C++ / C# / R / SQL / Matlab / Java